NASA Nebraska Space Grant Fellowships

 NASA is interested in the development of the future workforce for the science, technology, engineering, and math (STEM) fields.
 These competitive fellowships are awarded to those students with academic achievement and demonstrated interest in STEM careers.
 The goal of the program is to recruit and retain students in STEM fields, providing them with workforce skills to prepare them for employment with NASA or the aerospace industry.
 The fellowships require engagement in STEM fields, and therefore are not traditional scholarships.
 Students must propose a workforce development activity, research project, internship, or similar project for their fellowship.

-The 2020-2021 fellowship applications are now available and require a letter from a faculty member at your institution who agrees to serve as your faculty mentor.
+The 2021-2022 fellowship applications are due May 20, 2021 and require a letter from a faculty member at your institution who agrees to serve as your faculty mentor.